Referenceselect

 <select>

-<select> selects values from a list or from a group of nested <option> components at random and assigns them names using the assignNames attribute.
+<select> is a General Operator component that selects values from a list or from a group of nested <option> components at random.
+Selections generate variants of the document.

 Attributes and Properties